craig-willis/documentation/data_access.md

 * **Collections** consist of one or more datasets.
 Currently, we have collections to organize sensors by acquisition date and sensor.
 Users can create their own collections.
 * **Spaces** contain collections and datasets.
 TERRA-REF uses one space for each of the phenotyping platforms.

-To create an account, sign up at the [TERRA-REF Clowder site] (terraref.ncsa.illinois.edu/clowder), then send an email to [David LeBauer] (mailto:dlebauer@illinois.edu) for account approval.
+To create an account, sign up at the [TERRA-REF Clowder site] (terraref.ncsa.illinois.edu/clowder) and wait for your account to be approved.
+If you have questions or need additional access, send an email to [David LeBauer] (mailto:dlebauer@illinois.edu) for account approval.

 ### Analyzing Data in Clowder